symsoft/ecc-api-guide/swagger_specification.md

       msisdn:
         type: "string"
         example: "46708621488"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
       iccid:
         type: "string"
         example: "89461177710001700003"
-        description: "The ICCID identifying the SIM used by the Subscriber"
+        description: "The ICCID identifying the SIM used by the Subscription"
       blocked:
         type: "boolean"
         description: "If the Subscriber is blocked or not"
         default: false
-    description: "Basic information about a Subscriber"
+    description: "Basic information about a Subscription"
-  SubscriberPrototype:
+  SubscriptionServiceInfo:
     type: "object"
     required:
-    - "iccid"
     - "msisdn"
+    - "services"
     properties:
-      iccid:
-        type: "string"
-        example: "89461177710001700003"
-        description: "The ICCID identifying the SIM to be used for the Subscriber"
       msisdn:
         type: "string"
         example: "46708621488"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The new MSISDN (E.164 number) of the Subscription"
-    description: "Parameters required at creation of a new Subscriber"
+      services:
+        type: "array"
+        description: "List of assigned services"
+        items:
+          $ref: "#/definitions/ServiceInfo"
+    description: "Detailed Service information for a Subscription"
 ```